UBC-STAT/stat-406/syllabus.md

 ### Course objectives

-This is a course in advanced data analysis.
-Based on the theory of linear models covered in Stat 306, this course will focus on applying many types of data analysis methods to interesting datasets.
-The focus will be dealing with and describing data rather than on particular methods per se.
+This is a course in statistical learning methods.
+Based on the theory of linear models covered in Stat 306, this course will focus on applying many techniques of data analysis methods to interesting datasets.

 The course combines analysis with methodology and computational aspects.
 It treats both the "art" of understanding